Important Things to Consider When Selecting a Concrete Raising Contractor

 It is vital that concrete raising contractors carry Workers Compensation, General Liability, and Commercial Auto insurance.

 While accidents may be rare, employees should always be well trained and knowledgable in dealing with accidents.
-Unfortunately, an accident can occur and a worker may become seriously injured while on your property.
-This is true with nearly all businesses.
-If the contractor does not have a workers compensation policy to cover medical and lost time expenses, the injured employee could potentially sue the homeowner for those costs.
+Unfortunately, an accident can occur and a worker may become injured while on your property.
+This is true with nearly any service type business.
+If the contractor does not have a worker’s compensation policy to cover medical and lost time expenses, the injured employee could potentially sue the homeowner for those costs.
 In extreme cases, lawsuits seeking hundreds of thousands of dollars in restitution could be filed.

 After making sure a contractor has the proper insurance policies limiting your exposure to risk and liability, you will want to check on that contractor’s track record.
 Aside from the company’s ability to perform the work itself, it is important to have confidence you will be happy with the transaction.
 Here are some things to consider: